helloween89/ranking-league/README.md

 3.- The next input message should be shown, "------- Please type the name of the file to process (The file should be in resources folder)-------", your need to type the filename and then click enter and the results should be shown.

+Note: You can use the two example files that are in resource folder, just your need to type test.txt or test 2.txt